gazebosim/gz-physics/tutorials/03_physics_plugins.md

-\page physicsplugin Understand Physics Plugin
+\page physicsplugin Understandng the Physics Plugin

 This is an introduction to different physics engines and how they are integrated into the Ignition Physics library.